igrishaev/virtuoso/README.md

 ### thread

-The `thread` macro just spawns and starts a new virtual thread using the `(Thread/ofVirtual)` call.
+The `thread` macro spawns and starts a new virtual thread using the `(Thread/ofVirtual)` call.
 Threads in Java do not return values; they can only be `join`-ed or interrupted.
-Use this macro when you're interested in a `Thread` object but not the result.
+Use this macro when interested in a `Thread` object but not the result.

 ~~~clojure
 (let [thread1